 Start planting the seeds of success

-It might seem early but it’s time to start sowing slower-growing, half-hardy annuals and perennials.
+It’s time to start sowing slower-growing, half-hardy annuals and perennial plants indoors.
+If you’re looking for flowers to bloom in the first year, you’re best off planting seeds at least 8 to 10 weeks before the last frost.
 Flowers like pelargonium and begonia are easy to grow from seed if you have a warm windowsill or a heated greenhouse.
-Some seeds take two or three weeks to germinate – by which time we’ll be getting into March and the warmer weather.
+Some seeds take up to a month to germinate – by which time we’ll be getting ever closer to spring and the warmer weather so will be ready to start planting out.

 Keep the birds singing